liip/drifter/docs/roles/webpack.rst

     <script type="text/javascript" src="common.js"></script>

-In development, CSS is automatically injected in a ``<style>`` tag by the JavaScript file that imported it.
-In production, you need to include the extracted file.
+CSS styles are extracted to a separate file.
 For example, all the CSS required by the ``common`` bundle, would be extracted as ``common.css`` and should be loaded like this:

 .. code-block:: html